April 3, 2017 - 11:00am

-The announcement of the availability of the grants, which are funded through the federal Victims of Crime Act and administered by the Office of Victim Services, coincides with Child Abuse Awareness and Prevention Month.
+Today’s announcement of the availability of the grants, which are funded through the federal Victims of Crime Act and administered by the Office of Victim Services, coincides with Child Abuse Awareness and Prevention Month.
 Governor Andrew M. Cuomo also issued a proclamation marking National Crime Victims’ Rights Week in New York State.

 There are 36 service providers authorized by the state to operate Child Advocacy Centers across New York.
 Child Advocacy Centers allow multidisciplinary teams of law enforcement, child protective services professionals, prosecutors, medical and mental health providers, and victim advocates to partner with Center staff and respond to allegations of child abuse.
 This collaborative approach helps to reduce trauma experienced by child victims, assists their families, provides necessary support services and allows for thorough investigations to hold offenders accountable.